whynotavailable/blags/wip/rust.md

 Anything that doesn't either directly manage heap memory, or have a property in it's tree of properties, will implement the `Copy` trait.
 Implementing the copy trait means you will actually pass by value.
 If you do not implement the copy trait, the calling function actually gets a reference.
 Even if you don't pass a pointer.
 The compiler will give ownership on the stack to the new function.
+This can be proven by taking a pointer before and after a move with a non-`Copy` struct.

 To fix the above issue you take a reference of the string and pass that instead.